blakbox23/Chatflicx/README.md

 - To setup your the database, run `db:create`, followed by `db:migrate`
 - Finally to view the project, run `rails s`, and visit `http://localhost:3000/` from your browser.

+## Tests
+This project also includes testing.
+To run these tests run  `rspec --format documentation` in your terminal.

 ## Author

 👤 **Peter Mbuthia**